0Charliecat/jdf2gtfs/RoadMap.md

 - [ ] generation of report of warnings and errors
 - [ ] follow spec designer best practises (see https://gtfs.org/documentation/schedule/schedule-best-practices/)
 - [ ] (maybe) add support to generate GTFS-Flex
+- [ ] add overrides by id for every entity
+- [ ] check if IDs exist in generators

 ## Stops
 - [ ] use `Oznacniky` for automatic detection of Platforms and asign them found Coordinates